aliskin/mini-gpt/README.md

 ## Evaluation

-Training now reserves 10% of the loaded stories for validation.
-The split uses `--split-seed 123`, independently of the model seed.
+10% of the loaded stories are reserved for validation.
 Identical story texts are removed before splitting to avoid duplicate leakage.
-Use the same input file, `--max-stories`, `--validation-fraction`, and `--split-seed` for every comparison.
-With 25K distinct stories, the default split gives 22,500 training and 2,500 validation stories; `--max-stories` describes the total before splitting.
+Generating training and validation datasets uses the following parameters: `--max-stories` (the total number of stories before splitting), `--validation-fraction` (a percentage of data used for validation), and `--split-seed`.
+With 25K distinct stories, the default split gives 22,500 training and 2,500 validation stories.

-After each epoch the model is evaluated on the entire validation split, including the last partial batch.
-Validation performs no gradient or optimizer updates.
+After each epoch, the model is evaluated on the entire validation split, including the last partial batch.
 Padding and positions without a real next-token target are excluded throughout.

-- **Loss**: mean next-token cross-entropy in natural log units; lower is better.
+- **Loss**: mean next-token cross-entropy in natural log units.
-- **Accuracy**: fraction of valid targets matched by the highest-logit token;
+- **Accuracy**: fraction of valid targets matched by the highest-logit token.
-  higher is better.
 - **Perplexity**: `exp(loss)`; lower is better.
 For example, loss 2 corresponds to perplexity about 7.39.
-It is a transformation of loss, not an independent signal.
-Compare it using the same tokenizer, context length, and held-out data.

 Both loss and accuracy are weighted by valid token counts across batches.
 Perplexity is calculated after aggregating loss, rather than averaging batch